ulich/github-secret-manager/README.md

 * **TARGET_REPOSITORIES_WHITELIST**: A comma separated list of repository names of the GitHub organization where secrets should be spread to
 * **TARGET_REPOSITORIES_BLACKLIST**: A comma separated list of repository names of the GitHub organization where secrets should NOT be spread to
 * **SECRETS_TO_SPREAD**: A comma separated list of secret names that should be spread.
 For every secret name in this list, configure a secret in this repository and create an environment variable with the same name

+## Pulling new features from this repository

+As usual with forks, just pull the latest changes from https://github.com/ulich/github-secret-manager `master` branch.
+If you duplicated the repository instead of forking, you can run

+    git remote add upstream https://github.com/ulich/github-secret-manager.git
+    git pull upsteam master